 I recall one day I told him, “You know, you look like that kid from UP.”
 He thought it was the most hilarious thing he’d ever heard, and it stuck.
 I’ll never forget his adorable wheezing and crying laugh when he saw the resemblance.

-Then in November of that year, I made the move to Tokyo, Japan.
+Then in November of that year, I made a move to Tokyo, Japan.
 John visited just a week after I moved there.
 That’s when we crossed two more Disney Parks off our list.
 This was during the 30th Anniversary, and Happiness is Here was a brand-new parade.
-During this time, I started blogging more about Tokyo Disney Resort and shortly after changed the name from “Fat Hobbit” to “TDR Explorer.”
+During this time, I started blogging more about Tokyo Disney Resort and changed the name from “Fat Hobbit” to “TDR Explorer.”

 One of John’s dreams was to travel the world and tell stories.
 This was a topic we’d discussed many times.
 Then in late 2015, he created a podcast, blog, and YouTube Channel titled “Gone John.”
-He used Japan as a home base, and I saw him every few months (we still talked every single day, even if that meant using terrible wi-fi in a hostel in Vietnam).
+He used Japan as a home base, and I saw him every few months (we still talked every day, even if that meant using terrible wi-fi in a hostel in Vietnam).
 He even got to interview Matthew Kepnes of Nomadic Matt.

 For the first time in my adult life, I’ve been confronted with a blank canvas.
 There is literally nothing staring back at me.
 It’s an opportunity we don’t get often in life, and is one I don’t want to squander.